Hamedkiri/heuristique_style_transfer_code/README.md

-# Heuristic Style Transfer: first generation (Code)
+# Heuristic Style Transfer to weather classification: first generation (Code)

 ## Main idea behind this code and the article which is associated article